aiidateam/aiida-core/docs/source/workflow/index.rst

 **lines 8-12** Superclass definition, a workflow **MUST** extend the ``Workflow`` class from the ``aiida.orm.workflow``.
 This is a fundamental requirement, since the subclassing is the way AiiDA understand if a class inside the file is an AiiDA workflow or a simple utility class.
-Note that for back-compatibility with python 2.7 also the explicit initialization of line 12 is necessary to make things works correctly.
+Note that for back-compatibility with python 2.7 also the explicit initialization of line 12 is necessary to make things work correctly.

 **lines 14-28** Once the class is defined a user can add as many methods as he wishes, to generate calculations or to download structures or to compute new ones starting form a query in previous AiiDA calculations present in the DB.
 In the script above the method ``generate_calc``